Rediscover the Love You Once Had – Not Long Ago

 - Have you drifted apart over the years, making you seem like ‘roomates’, and feeling lonely and resentful

-- Has there been a breach between you, such as an affair, making you wonder if you can ever trust your partner again?
+- Has there been a breach between you, such as an affair?
+Do you wonder if you can ever trust your partner again?

-Work with a Certified Couples Counsellor to help you get your relationship back on track!
+Work with a Certified Couples Counsellor to get your relationship back on track!

 Like most couples you probably started out your relationship with confidence and dreams of a satisfying life together.
 You had much in common that drew you to each other, and felt hopeful and excited as you got to know each other.
 Your future looked bright and fulfilling.